DFN Project SEARCH

-Project SEARCH has a very clear goal.
-That goal is to provide young people with additional support needs skills that will help them progress towards competitive paid employment.
+DFN Project Search is a one-year, full time course which takes place within a Lanarkshire hospital site.
+DFN Project SEARCH has a very clear goal - to provide young people with additional support needs skills that will help them progress towards competitive paid employment.

-Project SEARCH offers internships with a large local employer.
-NHS Lanarkshire, SERCO and ISS are the employers that operate for the Lanarkshire Projects.
+DFN Project SEARCH is a partnership programme with North and South Lanarkshire Councils and offers internships with a large local employer.
+NHS Lanarkshire and ISS are the employers that operate for the Lanarkshire projects.
 The Project runs during the college academic year for a duration of 36 weeks.
-During this 36-week period prospective students will have the opportunity to complete three work placements in various departments within each hospital site
+During this 36-week period, prospective students will have the opportunity to complete three work placements in various departments within each hospital site.

 No formal entry requirements.
-Application should be made directly to the Faculty of Supported Learning.
+Applications should be made directly to the Faculty of Supported Learning.
 Applicants will be selected at interview.